Skip to main content

 570.117 Sustainable requirements for lease acquisition.

-Contracting officers must include sustainable design requirements appropriate for the type of leasing action in the solicitations for offers.
-Contracting officers can find solicitation requirements and instructions on http://www.gsa.gov/leasing under Leasing Policies and Procedures, Green Leasing, and in the Leasing Desk Guide to assist them in complying with GSA’s sustainable requirements identified in this part.
+Contracting officers must include sustainable design requirements appropriate for the type of leasing action in the solicitation.
+Contracting officers can find solicitation requirements and instructions at https://www.gsa.gov/real-estate/realestate-services/leasing/leasing-policy under the ”Sustainability Policies” tab and within the applicable Leasing Desk Guide chapter to assist them in complying with GSA’s sustainable requirements.

 (a) Pre-Award Procedures.
 The contracting officer must ensure that the sustainable requirements within the lease templates are included in the awarded lease as specified by the PBS Leasing Desk Guide.
 Review Chapter 18 of the PBS Leasing Desk Guide that can be found on GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal for guidance on ensuring sustainable requirements are included in leases.